AzozzALFiras/azfLibrary/README.md

 - First you need to download the library.
 - add bundle library to conter file
 - like it ``` Depends: mobilesubstrate, co.azozzalfiras.azflibrary```
-- you can see library on Pakcix
+- you can see library on Mohaddam
 - [https://mokaddam.firepo.me/](https://mokaddam.firepo.me/)

 # Features: